 We divided professional skills into soft (flexible) skills and hard skills.

-You need Hard skills (the narrow professional skills) to solve particular problems in their daily business activity.
-For a translator, an example of a hard skill is the ability to work with CAT tools, and for a mechanical engineer, it could be the talent to handle a sander.
+So, you need Hard skills (the narrow professional skills) to solve particular problems in their daily business activity.
+For a translator, an example of a hard skill is the ability to work with CAT tools, and for a mechanical engineer.
+It could be the talent to handle a sander.
 You can study Hard skills in a few weeks and measure their effectiveness.
-Hard skills are required for specific professional tasks and are based on technical knowledge.
+In addition, Hard skills are required for specific professional tasks and are based on technical knowledge.

 Scientists from Harvard, Stanford, and the Carnegie Endowment have found that “flexible skills” represent 85% of a person’s professional success, while hard skills make up only 15%.
 Soft and hard skills should complement each other to solve tasks of differing complexity.
 For example, it will be useful for a translator to master such soft skills as communication, creative thinking, empathy, and such hard skills as mastery of SDL Trados, website localisation, Office apps, and so on.

 A list of some of the important “flexible skills”